Sebaceous cyst: Signs and symptoms

 The nature of the contents of a sebaceous cyst, and of its surrounding capsule, differs depending on whether the cyst has ever been infected.

 With surgery, a cyst can usually be excised in its entirety.
 Poor surgical technique, or previous infection leading to scarring and tethering of the cyst to the surrounding tissue, may lead to rupture during excision and removal.
 A completely removed cyst will not recur, though if the patient has a predisposition to cyst formation, further cysts may develop in the same general area.

 Causes

 Cysts may be related to high levels of testosterone, hence may be more frequent in users of anabolic steroids.

-A case has been reported of a sebaceous cyst being caused by the human botfly.

 Hereditary causes of sebaceous cysts include Gardner's syndrome and basal cell nevus syndrome.